thi-ng/genart-api/README.md

 simple JS object, and the API provides factory functions for all built-in types, helping to fill in any default options.

-**IMPORTANT**: All param declarations must include a `desc` (brief description) and have the option to define `default` values for most parameter types.
+**IMPORTANT**: All param declarations must include a `desc` (brief description).
+There's also the option to define `default` values for most parameter types.
 If no default value is provided, a randomized value will be chosen within the constraints of the param.

 ### Static parameter types